 The following states had the highest rates of employment for LPNs as of 2017:

 What Education Do I Need to Become an LPN?

 The first question most potential licensed practical nurses will ask is about their education.
 What does it take to become an LPN?

-While a college degree is not required, you will need to complete an accredited program.
+While a college degree is not required, you will need to complete an accredited training program that typically grants a certificate or diploma.
 These programs are typically offered at community colleges and technical or vocational schools and generally require a high school diploma as a prerequisite.
 Some programs also require evidence of CPR certification.
 And a number of programs require a background check.

 Upon successful completion of an LPN program, you will need to take an exam and earn your licensure.
 Refer to the What Kind of Licensure Do I Need to Become an LPN? section below to find out more.

 Most programs take about a year to complete, while others may take closer to 18 months for students who are pursuing their program on a part-time basis.

 Individual classes will vary by program, but most LPN students can expect to find the following courses among their required course load: